Frequently Asked Questions

 Q. Does Asbury have study abroad and/or off campus programs?

 Yes, Asbury has more than 20 off-campus or study abroad programs available for students.
 Some of the more popular programs include the Latin American Studies Program, spending a summer or semester at Oxford, studying for a semester in Spain, and interning with major film production studios at the Los Angeles Film Studies Center.
 Asbury is also the only college or university in the country to offer a competitive paid internship program through which students help broadcast the Summer and Winter Olympic Games.
+Our newest program is a Scholarly Semester in Paris.
+This is open to all majors.

 Have a question that you did not find here?